 To facilitate your browsing in this long list, here are quick links to go directly to the details of any of the world’s top 30 Fintech startups.
 Be sure to also check the Top 10 Fintech startups summary after the list!

 Industry: Cards Issuing & Processing – Total funding: $528 Million

 Marqeta provides a card issuing platform for companies to develop and manage their payments programs.
-Thanks to its payment processing infrastructure, a set of dedicated tools, and an open API, Marqeta allows companies to create tailored payments innovations, experiences, and commercial uses, complete with their own cards systems.
+Thanks to its payment processing infrastructure, a set of dedicated tools, and an open API, Marqeta allows companies to create tailored payment innovations, experiences, and commercial uses, complete with their own card systems.

 Country: USA – Headquarters: Oakland, CA – Founded: 2010

 Coinbase is a digital currency exchange.
 It allows users, consumers, merchants, and traders to buy and sell digital currencies, including Bitcoin, Ethereum, Litecoin, Tezos, and many others.
 Coinbase allows users to create bitcoin wallets, enabling them to buy and sell Bitcoins and other digital currencies by connecting them with their bank accounts.
 Thanks to its API, Coinbase also empowers developers and merchants to build their own applications and accept payments in digital currencies.

 Country: USA – Headquarters: San Francisco, CA – Founded: 2012

 Industry: P2P Lending – Total funding: $549 Million